rerun/rerun/README.md

 # DESCRIPTION

-Rerun is a lightweight tool building framework useful to those implementing management procedure with shell scripts.
-Rerun will help you organize your implementation into well defined modular interfaces.
+Rerun is a simple command runner that turns loose shell scripts into modular automation.
+Rerun will help you organize your implementation into well defined command interfaces.
 Collections of management modules can be archived and delivered as a single executable to facilitate team hand offs.
 Using the "stubbs" module, rerun will even facilitate unit tests.
 When users execute rerun module commands, rerun can record execution data into log files that can later be replayed.

-Rerun provides two interfaces:
+Rerun provides two modes of operation:

 1. *Listing*: Rerun lists modules and commands.
 Listing information includes name, description and command line usage syntax.
-2. *Execution*: Rerun provides option processing (possibly defaulting unspecified arguments) and executes the specified module command.
+2. *Execution*: Rerun provides option processing (possibly defaulting unspecified arguments) and executes a script for the specified module command.

 For the module developer, rerun is a trivial framework following simple conventions that easily fit in a shell environment.